NikitaMarko/locker-network/backend/lockers.md

 - Roles: operator, admin
 - Updates RDS first
-- Enqueues locker cache projection through outbox for DynamoDB
+- Writes updated locker projection directly to DynamoDB
-- Updates related station cache in Redis directly from backend
 - Current route is a generic status change endpoint, not a concurrency-safe booking endpoint
 - Concurrent requests for the same locker are not guarded by atomic booking logic yet